-3 Potential Control Contest
+4 Potential Control Contest

-The potential control contest is a critical stage of the process.
-To gain control of the firm, the rival has to offer outside shareholders a greater amount for their shares than the incumbent.
-If the rival cannot offer a greater amount, he does not bid and the incumbent retains control.
-If the rival can offer a greater amount, then he pays shareholders an amount slightly higher than what the incumbent can offer and the firm comes under rival's control.
-Initially, we assume that the incumbent does not tender in a control contest.12 In Subsection 5.1 we relax this assumption and allow the manager to tender if a rival makes an offer.
-We show that qualitatively results are similar if the incumbent is allowed to tender in the control contest.
+The potential control contest is a critical element in the process.
+To gain control of the firm, the rival has to offer outside shareholders a higher price for their shares than the incumbent.
+If the rival cannot offer more, then he does not bid and the incumbent retains control.
+If the rival can offer a greater amount, then he pays shareholders an amount slightly higher than what the incumbent can offer and the rival takes control of the firm.
+Initially, we assume that the incumbent does not tender shares in the control contest.12 In Subsection 6.1 we relax this assumption and allow the manager to tender if a rival makes an offer.
+We show that the results are qualitatively similar if the incumbent is allowed to tender in the control contest.

-Also, at this stage we introduce additional notation: A superscript $j \in \{0, 1\}$ on variables indicates the value of the variable if the firm issues new shares with j votes per-share; e.g., j = 0 corresponds to non-voting shares, while j = 1 corresponds to conventional voting shares.
+At this stage we introduce some additional notation: A superscript $j \in \{0,1\}$ on variables indicates the value of the variable if the firm issues new shares with j votes per-share; e.g., j = 0 corresponds to non-voting shares, while j=1 corresponds to conventional voting shares.
 Let